11 April 2020

 More information at geelongartscentre.org.au

-For the latest information on COVID-19, visit Victoria's Department of Health and Health Services website or the Department of Health.
+For the latest information and advice on coronavirus, visit Victoria's Department of Health and Health Services website or the Commonwealth Government's Department of Health website.